Bloc-Team/resume-guide-design-project/Introduction.md

 You will practice design thinking and prototyping in this internship program.
 You will walk away from this program with a portfolio and a body of work.
 We are only going to focus on one project but you will think about the project in many different ways.

 We are going to explore a lot of the resources from the Stanford school of design (d-school) and you can start by watching this lesson on design thining to get a high level understanding of what design thinking is and how this might apply to your project.
+[Stanford design thinking](https://www.youtube.com/watch?v=vSuK2C89yjA)